apache/paimon/docs/content/concepts/file-layouts.md

 Data files are grouped by partitions and buckets.
 Each bucket directory contains an [LSM tree]({{< ref "concepts/file-layouts#lsm-trees" >}}) and its [changelog files]({{< ref "concepts/primary-key-table#changelog-producers" >}}).

+Currently, Paimon supports using orc(default), parquet and avro as data file's format.

 ## LSM Trees

 Paimon adapts the LSM tree (log-structured merge-tree) as the data structure for file storage.
 This documentation briefly introduces the concepts about LSM trees.